Kian Leavy: 2025 season

+2026 season

+Leavy in action for St Patrick's Athletic in 2026.

+On 2 March 2026, Leavy scored his first goal of the season with a 90th minute winner into the bottom right corner from outside the box in a 1–0 victory over Galway United at Richmond Park.
+On 13 March 2026, Leavy scored a 68th minute volley to give his side a two goal lead in an eventual 4–1 win at home to Drogheda United.
+On 17 April 2026, Leavy's cross forced an own goal from Conor Keeley, then 3 minutes later he found the bottom corner himself to help his side to a 3–1 victory away to Drogheda United.
+On 4 May 2026, he opened the scoring in a 1–1 draw away to Sligo Rovers by beating two opponents with his first touch, then firing a curled effort into the bottom left corner from 20 yards.
+On 12 June 2026, he followed up his senior international debut with the opening goal of the game for his club, in a 2–0 win at home to Drogheda United.
+On 3 July 2026, he scored his side's second goal in a 3–0 win at home to Galway United by finding the top left corner from the edge of the box.

-Style of Play
+Style of play

-Leavy can play across the Attacking midfield line, centrally, or on the wings and is known for his excellent dribbling ability and fitness levels.
+Leavy can play across the attacking midfield line, centrally, or on the wings and is known for his excellent dribbling ability and fitness levels.
 In April 2025, Leavy's manager at St Patrick's Athletic and former Republic of Ireland manager Stephen Kenny speaking about Leavy stated "He's remarkable.
 I said to the players, I learn from him every day.
 He's a very versatile player, he can play on both wings, in central areas, he's invaluable to us.
 His work ethic is very high and he's got a high skill level.
 His levels of professionalism are really up levels, and he's the fittest player we have, he wins all the tests."
 Kenny drew comparisons in Leavy's dribbling style with Diego Maradona in September 2025, saying "As I said to him in pre-season when he was having a spell like that, dribbling by everyone, it was sort of Maradona-esque, you know?
 That left footed low centre of gravity, always dribbling on your left foot and going both ways.
 It's very unusual, you know, and it's very exciting.
 He's got that trajectory with his dribbling, and then his speed and his unpredictability.
 He finds a space where it doesn't exist when he's dribbling."